unraid/docs/docs/legacy/FAQ/Transferring_Files_Within_the_unRAID_Server.md

 The basic "mv" command doesn't create any output, but "cp" outputs the name of each file it copies.
-If you use "cp" to copy a LOT of small files (300,000+), you risk having nohup.out get quite large - large enough to fill up your unRAID server ramdisk - not a good thing.
+If you use "cp" to copy a LOT of small files (300,000+), you risk having nohup.out get quite large - large enough to fill up your Unraid server ramdisk - not a good thing.

 ## Unix Commands=

-There are two effective methods available to move files from one drive to another from within unRAID (v4.x and later).
+There are two effective methods available to move files from one drive to another from within Unraid (v4.x and later).

 ### Copying files

-1\) Copy the files from disk# (where '#' is the number of the disk in unRAID)
+1\) Copy the files from disk# (where '#' is the number of the disk in Unraid)

 `cp -r /mnt/disk# /mnt/disk#`